apigeecs/apigee-deploy-grunt-plugin/README.md

 ESHint
 --------
 ESLint provides an pluggable framework to enable static code analysis.
 In contrast to JSHint, ESLint can be extended to write custom API specific rules.
-See conf/rules/if-curly-formatting.js rule.
+See conf/rules/if-curly-formatting.js rule and conf/eslint.json to manage alerts.
 See ESLint Gruntfile.js section

 Reusability of code with Maven Plugins and shell scripts/command line tools